 Civil society organizations play a very important role in the process of European integration addressed by all the countries of the Western Balkans.
 They explore and monitor the situation, contribute to the development and improvement of policies and regulations, ie.their implementation, educate and motivate citizens to organize themselves and cooperate in the common interest and to realize a constructive and structured dialogue with public institutions.

-In June 2016, a survey of citizens’ attitudes about civil society organizations and sustainable agriculture in Serbia, Montenegro, Macedonia, Albania and Kosovo was conducted to find out what citizens think about civil society organizations in the Western Balkan countries, whether they trust them, what they know about sustainable agriculture and what their role in the promotion of sustainable agriculture is.
+In June 2016, a survey of citizens’ attitudes about civil society organizations and sustainable agriculture in Serbia, Montenegro, North Macedonia, Albania and Kosovo was conducted to find out what citizens think about civil society organizations in the Western Balkan countries, whether they trust them, what they know about sustainable agriculture and what their role in the promotion of sustainable agriculture is.
 The survey was conducted on the basis of a telephone interview with 820 respondents per country, aged over 18 years.

 The most important conclusions:

 1. Support to civil society organizations is moderate.

 The research showed that civil society organizations working in the field of sustainable agriculture enjoy the greatest support in Montenegro, which is reflected in the percentage of preferable answers to almost all questions raised within the research.
 Most respondents in all five countries of the Western Balkans know what civil society organizations are, but only about 1/3 personally knows someone who is active in such an organization.
 Approximately, one-half of citizens supports, while the other half does not support civil society organizations.

 2. Citizens' opinion on the financial support to civil society organizations is divided.